• Home

 Week 5: My Hopes and Dreams

-Members participated in unique activities each week, including self-talk activities in the mirror, making bracelets of love and support for each other, journaling, building towers of empowering phrases and statements, and self-portraits.
-Members also discussed various themes using a variety of media texts.
+Each week, members participated in unique activities, including self-talk activities in the mirror, making bracelets of love and support for each other, journaling, building towers of empowering phrases and statements, and self-portraits.
+They also discussed various themes using a variety of media texts.

 Here's to strong women: may we be them, may we raise them!

-For years, staff partnered with local school community members committing to study diversity, equity, and inclusion.
-We gathered to respond to various videos and texts to learn and unlearn, making our community more inclusive.
+For years, staff have partnered with local school community members, committing to studying diversity, equity, and inclusion.
+We gather to respond to various videos and texts, learning and unlearning, making our community more inclusive.

 Our Mission